vuejs/docs/src/guide/essentials/computed.md

 Try to change the value of `books` array in the application `data` and you will see how `publishedBooksMessage` is changing accordingly.

 You can data-bind to computed properties in templates just like a normal property.
 Vue is aware that `this.publishedBooksMessage` depends on `this.author.books`, so it will update any bindings that depend on `vm.publishedBooksMessage` when `this.author.books` changes.
-And the best part is that we've created this dependency relationship declaratively: the computed getter function has no side effects, which makes it easier to test and understand.

 </div>